 The report notes that in general, the “state grants districts discretion over which students they will transport and how many school bus routes they will operate.
 The only students required to be transported are students with disabilities, students attending federally sanctioned schools, and homeless students.”

 According to the Assembly Appropriations Committee analysis for SB 328 (Portantino, 2017-18), which analyzed a very similar version to this bill, the fiscal impact of later school start times includes “significant local costs for school districts to provide home-to-school transportation services and for local collective bargaining activities.
 These activities would result from the bill’s prohibition and not a requirement, which is not reimbursable.
 Costs would have to be absorbed within existing school resources.
-Some schools districts stagger the start time of their K-12 schools in order to utilize the same school buses for student pick-up and drop-off.
+Some school districts stagger the start time of their K-12 schools in order to utilize the same school buses for student pick-up and drop-off.
 School districts that continue to provide home-to-school transportation services may need to purchase additional buses.
 The cost for just 150 buses statewide would be approximately $10 million.”

 In addition, according to the same analysis, “there could be additional workload on school districts to negotiate and reach new agreements which could result in additional local school district costs.”